polyankaglade/DH-project/README.md

 Get English texts from PDF-files| done
 Get Russian texts from PDF-files| *is it even possible?*
 Get all citations| NO
-Output data in right format| NO
+Output data in right format|in theory
 User-friendly interface| almost

 ## Journal of Linguistics